This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-You can use any vegetables you have on hand.
+Vegetables: You can use any veggies you have on hand.
 Making beef bone broth is a great way to reduce food waste.
 You can save bones and extra veggies to make the best bone broth.

-Add some spices to your homemade broth if you like.
-If you want to go for an Asian taste, for example, try adding ginger and star anise, and perhaps some cinnamon and chillies as well.
+Spice it up: Add some spices to your homemade broth if you like.
+If you want to go for an Asian taste, for example, try adding ginger and star anise, and perhaps some cinnamon and chilies as well.

-Homemade beef bone broth is delicious to sip as a drink but you can also use it as the basis for other recipes including soups, stews and more.
-Try it in your next pot roast, French onion soup, brown gravy or for homemade minestrone.
-There are so many uses for bone broth recipes!
+As the basis of a recipe: Homemade beef bone broth is delicious to sip as a drink but you can also use it as the basis for other recipes including soups, stews and more.
+Try it in your next pot roast, French onion soup or for homemade minestrone.

 Store: This easy beef bone broth should be fine for up to a week in an airtight container in the refrigerator.